 - 3 cloves garlic minced

-- 2 small or 1 large sweet potato peeled and finely diced
+- 1 medium sweet potato peeled and diced into 1/3-inch cubes

 - 1 can of lite coconut milk 400 ml can

-- 1 small head cauliflower cut into small florets
+- 1 medium head cauliflower cut into small florets (about 6-8 cups)

 - Cilantro if desired as garnish